braden-w/whispering/README.md

 Whispering was born from the frustrations of a tedious dictation process that involved visiting the official OpenAI website, clicking multiple buttons for each recording, and manually copying and pasting transcriptions.
 With Whispering, you can enjoy the following benefits:

 - **Save Time**: Eliminate manual transcribing and excessive button clicks.
-Record, transcribe, and paste with just two clicks.
+Record, transcribe, and paste with just two clicks or two keystrokes.
 - **Boost Productivity**: With fewer button clicks and context switching, Whispering increases your writing output, making it perfect for blog posts, essays, or writing prompts.
 - **Simplify Workflows**: Effortlessly record, stop, and paste transcribed text with just a few keystrokes.